 The procedure takes 45 to 60 minutes to complete.

 Both exams include accessing the joint with a needle guided by fluoroscopic means.
 This requires the patient to lay flat, either supine or prone on the fluoroscopic table for the duration of the exam which can last up to 30 minutes.
 Most Arthrogram injections are followed immediately with either CT or MRI for evaluation.
 Arthrograms involve the injection of a contrast media into the joint to improve the diagnostic abilities of either the following MRI or CT.
 With the injection of contrast media, there will usually be a full/heavy feeling in the joint that will resolve within a few hours.

-Cystography involves accessing the patient’s urinary tract through catheter.
-Catheterization can be done in office or before hand.
-A contrast media is run through catheter into bladder.
-The radiologist will take multiple fluoroscopic images to evaluate urinary tract.
+Cystography involves accessing the patient’s urinary tract through a catheter.
+Catheterization can be done in-office or beforehand.
+A contrast media is run through a catheter into the bladder.
+The radiologist will take multiple fluoroscopic images to evaluate the urinary tract.
 The radiologist may require the patient to roll on the table for different views of the urinary tract.
-Patient could expect to be in the office for up to one hour.
+The patient could expect to be in the office for up to one hour.
 For VCUG, the patient may be asked to release their bladder while on the fluoroscopic table.

 Locations that provide fluoroscopy exams

 Please have your physician’s order and insurance card if applicable in hand, and fill out the form below, or call (877) 504-9729.